best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 (interfaces)=

-In OOP, an 'interface' can be defined to act a blueprint or specification for writing classes.
+In OOP, an 'interface' can be defined to act as a blueprint or specification for writing classes.
 An interface outlines the attributes and methods that a class must provide to be considered equivalent to a group of classes.
 Perhaps we want to use classes to read and write data - this might require several different classes, with `read` and `write` methods for different file formats.
-For example, one class could deal with storing data into a database, and another could store data in local `.csv` files instead.
+For example, one class could deal with storing data in a database, and another could store data in local `.csv` files instead.
 In our code, we could switch which class is provided to downstream functions.
 Our functions don't need to know if they are reading or writing from databases or `.csv` files, however, they do require the `read` and `write` methods of the class to work in a standard way.
 An `interface` would help to define the standard for interacting with this group of classes.

 In Python, the `abc` module allows us to define ['abstract' base classes and methods](https://docs.python.org/3/library/abc.html) to enforce that our classes provide the required methods.
 When a subclass does not implement the required abstract methods, instances of the class cannot be created.
 These abstract base classes achieve the same as interfaces in other object-based languages.
 We can illustrate this concept in the following example: